iverks/crysm/pets-guide/tutorial.typ

 Noiseparameters are two numbers.
 In the #acr("GUI") they are referred to as $G gamma$ and $psi$.

-The first number is the expectation value for how many pixels light up per electron hitting the detector.
+The first number, $G gamma$, is the expectation value for how many pixels light up per electron hitting the detector.
 This value should usually be between #numrange("1.3", "1.5").
 Finding the value is not simple, but can be done by inspecting flatfield images with very low dose such that single electron impacts are discernible.
-It should also be discussed with the producer of the detector.
-The value used for our detector is $1.5$, according to analysis done by Lukas Palatinus.
+It should be further discussed with the producer of the detector.
+The value used for our detector is $1.5$, according to analysis done by Lukas Palatinus, May 2025.

-The second number is the constant noise when no electrons are hitting the detector.
+The second number, $psi$, is the constant noise when no electrons are hitting the detector.
 For our detector this is simply $0.0$.

 After setting the parameters, the file should look something like this: